 By Ray Marston

-The ‘555’ timer is a popular bipolar IC that is specifically designed to generate accurate and stable C-R — defined timing periods, for use in various monostable ‘one-shot’ pulse generator and astable squarewave generator applications.
-The ‘555’ is, however, very versatile, and can be used in a variety of ‘special’ or unusual applications.
+The 555 timer is a popular bipolar IC that is specifically designed to generate accurate and stable C-R — defined timing periods, for use in various monostable ‘one-shot’ pulse generators, and astable squarewave generator applications.
+The 555 is also very versatile, and can be used in a variety of special or unusual applications.
 Some of these include Schmitt triggers, Morse code practice oscillators, electronic door buzzers, continuity testers, signal injectors, metronomes, LED flashers and alarms, and long-period timers.

 The 555 can be used as a Schmitt trigger by shorting pins 2 (trigger) and 6 (threshold) together and applying the input signals directly to these points, as shown in the functional diagram and circuit in Figure 1.